Catharanthus roseus: Ecology

-In the wild, C. roseus is an endangered plant; the main cause of decline is habitat destruction by slash and burn agriculture.
-It is also, however, widely cultivated and is naturalized in subtropical and tropical areas of the world such as Australia, Bangladesh, India, Malaysia, Pakistan, and the United States.
+In its natural range along the dry coasts of southern Madagascar, Catharanthus roseus is considered weedy and invasive, often self-seeding prolifically in disturbed areas along roadsides and in fallow fields.
+It is also widely cultivated and is naturalized in subtropical and tropical areas of the world such as Australia, Bangladesh, India, Malaysia, Pakistan, and the United States.
 It is so well adapted to growth in Australia that it is listed as a noxious weed in Western Australia and the Australian Capital Territory, and also in parts of eastern Queensland.

 Cultivation

-As an ornamental plant, it is appreciated for its hardiness in dry and nutritionally deficient conditions, popular in subtropical gardens where temperatures never fall below 5-7 C, and as a warm-season bedding plant in temperate gardens.
+As an ornamental plant, it is appreciated for its hardiness in dry and nutritionally deficient conditions, popular in subtropical gardens where temperatures never fall below 5-7 C, and as a warm season bedding plant in temperate gardens.
 It is noted for its long flowering period, throughout the year in tropical conditions, and from spring to late autumn, in warm temperate climates.
 Full sun and well-drained soil are preferred.
-Numerous cultivars have been selected, for variation in flower colour (white, mauve, peach, scarlet, and reddish-orange), and also for tolerance of cooler growing conditions in temperate regions.
+Numerous cultivars have been selected, for variation in flower color (white, mauve, peach, scarlet, and reddish orange), and also for tolerance of cooler growing conditions in temperate regions.

-Notable cultivars include 'Albus' (white flowers), 'Grape Cooler' (rose-pink; cool-tolerant), the Ocellatus Group (various colours), and 'Peppermint Cooler' (white with a red centre; cool-tolerant).
+Notable cultivars include 'Albus' (white flowers), 'Grape Cooler' (rose-pink; cool-tolerant), the Ocellatus Group (various colors), and 'Peppermint Cooler' (white with a red center; cool-tolerant).

 In the U.S. it often remains identified as "Vinca" although botanists have shifted its identification and it often can be seen growing along roadsides in the south.

-In the United Kingdom it has gained the Royal Horticultural Society’s Award of Garden Merit (confirmed 2017).
+In the United Kingdom it has gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).

 Uses

 Traditional

-The species has long been cultivated for herbal medicine, as it can be traced back to 2600 BC Mesopotamia.
 In Ayurveda (Indian traditional medicine) the extracts of its roots and shoots, although poisonous, are used against several diseases.
 In traditional Chinese medicine, extracts from it have been used against numerous diseases, including diabetes, malaria, and Hodgkin's lymphoma.
 In the 1950s, vinca alkaloids, including vinblastine and vincristine, were isolated from Catharanthus roseus while screening for anti-diabetic drugs.
 This chance discovery led to increased research into the chemotherapeutic effects of vinblastine and vincristine.
-Conflict between historical indigenous use, and patent from 2001 on C. roseus-derived drugs by western pharmaceutical companies, without compensation, has led to accusations of biopiracy.
+Conflict between historical indigenous use, and a patent from 2001 on C. roseus-derived drugs by western pharmaceutical companies, without compensation, has led to accusations of biopiracy.

 Medicinal

-Vinblastine and vincristine, chemotherapy medications used to treat several types of cancers, are found in the plant and are biosynthesised from the coupling of the alkaloids catharanthine and vindoline.
+Vinblastine and vincristine, chemotherapy medications used to treat several types of cancers, are found in the plant and are biosynthesized from the coupling of the alkaloids catharanthine and vindoline.
 The newer semi-synthetic chemotherapeutic agent vinorelbine, used in the treatment of non-small-cell lung cancer, can be prepared either from vindoline and catharanthine or from the vinca alkaloid leurosine, in both cases via anhydrovinblastine.
 The insulin-stimulating vincoline has been isolated from the plant.